Telegram-Mini-Apps/telegram-apps/packages/init-data/README.md

 [![docs-badge]][docs-link]
 [![code-badge]][code-link]

-Package providing utilities connected with Telegram Web Apps init data.
+Package providing utilities connected with Telegram Mini Apps init data.
 It allows init data parsing, works in browser only.

 This library is a part of TypeScript packages ecosystem around Telegram Web